clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 ## Input Plug

 Apart from Properties, Widgets have another way to receive input from the outside world: Input Plugs.
-Unlike Properties, Input Plugs do not store any state beyond their Callback.
+Unlike Properties, Input Plugs do not store any state beyond what Callback they are currently deferring to.
 An Input Plug is an implementation of a Circuit Receiver and reacts to ValueSignals that are passed down from connected Emitters upstream.
 All other Signals are ignored, except for the automatic disconnection from completed Emitters, which a Receiver does automatically.
 When an InputPlug receives a ValueSignal, it will forward the Signal to an InputCallback inside the Widget.
 Which InputCallback is active at any given time can be changed during State changes of the Widget's StateMachine.
 The InputCallback can also be `None`, in which case the Signal is simply ignored.

 Input Plugs are the point at which input events are handled by a Widget.
 If the user clicks into the UI, the "mouse-down" Emitter will emit an event Value which is forwarded to receiving Widget Input Plugs in decreasing order of their Widget's Z-value.

-InputCallbacks differ from other Callbacks in a Widget.Definition insofar as that they are passed the handle to the Widget as well as the mutable ValueSignal that was received.
+InputCallbacks differ from other Functions in a Widget.Definition insofar as that they are passed the handle to the Widget as well as the mutable ValueSignal that was received.
 This way they can  "accept" or "block" a ValueSignal, should they decide to do so.

 ## Output Plug